 Compared to other modular construction building materials, toxin levels in wood are extremely low.
 In addition, modular construction in a factory setting protects wood from inclement weather.
 This means, the wood absorbs less moisture and results in fewer air quality issues for those who occupy the finished building.

 Steel and concrete modular construction is a newer addition to the modular market.
 Buildings are typically constructed with a steel frame, steel and concrete floor deck, and cold form steel wall panels.
 Steel modular construction boasts its own set of benefits that include:

 Structural steel produced in the US contains approximately 80% recycled material.
 Steel constructed buildings, just like their wood counterparts, can be dismantled and recycled at the end of their use.

 Because steel is a fire-resistant building material, building compliance allows for increased building height and footprints when building with steel.

 Steel-framed construction allows for larger beam span openings than wood-framed construction.
 As a result, fewer raw materials are necessary for the build.
 Additionally, steel building materials are often more consistent from piece to piece, as opposed to wood, which may contain naturally occurring variances.

 Material Control in Modular Building

 No matter which construction materials a modular manufacturer uses, they will be able to utilize a more efficient purchasing and inventory process than traditional builders.
+Since for example, they have access to crane spare parts manufacturer parts and services which are not public.
 When builders can use the same materials for each project, they can make bulk material purchases at a cost saving.
 Additionally, tighter inventory control is possible when less material is lost due to theft or weather damage, as often happens at on-site construction projects.